dyoseloff/dyoseloff.github.io/_posts/2016-11-04-bootstrap.markdown

 ---
 "In statistics, [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) is any test or metric that relies on random sampling with replacement."
 I'm going to use this method of sampling to find means of a random variable.

-First, we set the senario.
-X is a random variable following a uniform distribution with the paramaters a=1 and b=2 and 200 observations.
+First, we set the scenario.
+X is a random variable following a uniform distribution with the parameters a=1 and b=2 and 200 observations.
 We create a vector of size 1000 called xbars.
 Since we are dealing with random sampling I've set the seed to 5 so exact means and graphs can be recreated.

 {% highlight r%}
 set.seed(5)